jefcooper/fem-multi-step-form/README.md

 ### Todo

-- Toggle switch needs work to highlight monthly / yearly.
+- ~~Toggle switch needs work to highlight monthly / yearly.
 Need to change around the labels so they all follow the input checkbox.
-Since the visible slider is a label, this should be possible.
+Since the visible slider is a label, this should be possible.~~
-- Fix up typography, it's gotten away from me!
+- ~~Fix up typography, it's gotten away from me!~~
+- Custom checkbox so that it can have purple color.
 - Field validation on Your Info page
 - Finishing Up page, need to generate plan summary text and figure out how this interacts with FormData.
 - Figure out what to do on Confirm, do I really post or not?